-Continued exploration of basic sculptural methods, the students choose something that has particularly caught and absorbed their interest from the information touched on in the introductory course.
+Continued exploration of basic sculptural methods, students choose something that has particularly caught and absorbed their interest from the introductory course.
 They select a major project and investigate this chosen area much more thoroughly, developing a more substantial awareness along with more technical proficiency regarding materials.
-They can choose to construct, carve, or model and cast, and either to work from a personal idea or, if they prefer, using a model, they can make a portrait head and cast it in plaster: the stage at which it could be realized in bronze by a foundry.
+They can choose to construct, carve, or model and cast, and either to work from a personal idea or, using a model, they can make a portrait head and cast it in plaster: the stage at which it could be realized in bronze by a foundry.
 Students will be encouraged to visit exhibitions and become aware of both historical and current tendencies in art.
-This course carries a fee for art supplies.
+(This course carries a fee for art supplies.)